List on Bids44 →

 Is the KTM RC 390 Still Worth It in 2026?

-Bottom line: If you’re looking for an affordable, sharp-handling sport bike with a strong performance pedigree and are prepared for its committed riding posture and slightly higher maintenance, the RC 390 offers immense value and thrills in 2026.
+Bottom line: If you’re looking for an affordable, high-performance sportbike experience and are comfortable with its aggressive ergonomics and potentially higher maintenance, the used KTM RC 390 is absolutely still worth considering in 2026.

 KTM RC 390 Price Guide